eduardopiairo/devopsporto-db/PITCHME.md

 * Stored Procedure
     * Starts with the word **test**
     * Must be in a schema that contains the extended property tSQLt.TestClass = 1
         * tSQLt.NewTestClass
     * Each test is wrapped in a transaction
         * Modifications are rolled back and the results saved

+---

+## What's a tSQLt test?

+* Benefits
+    * Business requirements documentation
+    * Code refactoring
+    * Isolation - unrelated changes do not affect other parts of the system
+    * Help structure code into distinct components – keep it small